Jeremie-Beucler/How-to-automate-experiments-in-Qualtrics/index.md

 This Github page explains how to partially automate experiments generation on Qualtrics using `Python`.[^1] However, it does not deal with modifications of the Survey flow, which is easily editable manually.

 [^1]: Note that you may use `R` or a similar programming language instead of `Python` to achieve the same goal.
-You only have to adapt the code and the libraries to the language you choose to use.
+You only have to adapt the code and the libraries to the language you chose to use.

 <ins>Programming prerequisites:</ins> loops, read & write in a `.txt` or `.csv` file, regular expressions.